mayank31313/mayank31313.github.io/get-started/docs/index.md

 ### Server

 #### Setup Docker
 Docker is a open platform to run apps in a container and seperate those apps from the infrastructure.
-You can install docker as per your platform needs from [here](https://docs.docker.com/engine/install/)
+You can install docker as per your platform needs from [here](https://docs.docker.com/engine/install/), we will also need Docker Compose which can be installed from this [page](https://docs.docker.com/compose/install/).

 #### Download Docker Compose File